 Novices may think that sports betting is easy.
 But, it’s a misconception that couldn’t be further from the truth.
 The reality is that many sports betting enthusiasts lose bets.
 Generally, this happens because biases and prejudices towards and against specific teams and sportspeople filter in.

 The golden rule for gamblers is not to get emotional about a casino gambling game.
 But, it’s hard not to show favouritism when it comes to sports, especially if you have been supporting a certain team or sports person for a while.

 On the other hand, the best sports bettors have an innate ability to block out their bias or prejudice when punting.
 As a result, they end up making more money than others.
 For a sports bettor to break even, they need to hit 52.4% of their bets.
 The more successful ones average around 60%.

 There’s no 100% guarantee that you will win regarding sports betting.
 But, there are ways and techniques that you can use to maximize your chances.
 Read on as we touch on some of the top strategies to help you better understand sports betting.

 1. Understand The Math

-Picture this: you place two bets and win one and lose the other.
+Picture this: you place two bets and win and lose the other.
 You get $100 on your winning bet and lose $110 on your losing bet.
 Essentially, you are running a net loss of $10.
-Imagine if you had 50 losing bets over three months – that’s a whopping $500 that you would have lost.
+Imagine if you had 50 losing bets over three months – a whopping $500 that you would have lost.